RNA-FRETools/MASH-FRET/docs/video-processing/functionalities/use-mapping-tool.md

 # Use the mapping tool
 {: .no_toc }

-The mapping tool allows to manually localize the position of a single emitter in each video channel and is accessed by pressing
+The mapping tool allows to manually localize the position of single emitters in each video channel

+The tool is accessed by pressing
 ![Map](../../assets/images/gui/VP-but-map.png "Map") in the [Coordinates transformation](../panels/panel-molecule-coordinates#coordinates-transformation) panel of module Video processing.

 It is used to map the reference coordinates needed to calculate the spatial transformation and export them to a [.map file](../../output-files/map-mapped-coordinates.html).
-It is an adaptation of the
+The mapping tool is an adaptation of the
 [Control Point Selection tool](https://www.mathworks.com/help/images/ref/cpselect.html) of MATLAB for images containing more than two channels.

 <a class="plain" href="../../assets/images/gui/VP-panel-molcoord-transf-maptool.png"><img src="../../assets/images/gui/VP-panel-molcoord-transf-maptool.png" style="max-width: 546px;"/></a>